W F Southall Trust

 Show You're Under the £1M Threshold:

-The Trust specifically targets smaller organizations where their funding will be more meaningful.
+The Trust specifically targets smaller organisations where their funding will be more meaningful.
 If your annual income or net assets are well under £1 million, make this clear.

 Follow Guidelines Precisely: